 What is multiple correlation coefficient?
-What are its uses and explain the difference between $R^2$ and adjusted $R^2$ ?
+What are its uses and explain the difference between R^2 and adjusted R^2 ?

-14. Explain Almon's method of estimation of parameters in lagged variables (OR)
+14. Explain Almon's method of estimation of parameters in lagged variables lag models

-Explain the Partial Adjustment and Cagan's Adaptive Expectations models in distributed lag models
+Explain the Partial Adjustment and Cagan's Adaptive Expectations models in distributed